Frequently Asked Questions

 There is no limit to how many Erasmus Mundus Joint Masters Programmes you can apply for across universities.

-However, you must be aware of the specific admission requirements and that you only are allowed to submit a maximum of 3 applications to study programs across all faculties at the University of Copenhagen (UCPH) for the same intake.
+However, you must be aware of the specific admission requirements and that you are only are allowed to submit a maximum of 3 applications to study programs across all faculties at the University of Copenhagen (UCPH) for the same intake.

 Any additional applications will be cancelled by the MSc admission office.